anongrp/hyperlite/README.md

 for more info, check out Hyperql official document.

 ### Operations
  As we know, that Hyperlite works on RIDU, instead of CRUD operations.
-RIDU means read, insert, update and delete, and one more extra operation is 'Subscriptions'.
-That means, in hyperlite total five types of operations are available for client, so we can say that it works on RIDUS right!
-YES! ...BUT No, you can't, because officially we don't include it as an operation even though it is an operation but it is not quick operation, it's a long running opertion that runs forever while client has not unsubscribed it or server is not responding or may crash (system, not server; because hyperlite server will never crash). for more info check out Subscriptions in official documentation.
+RIDU means to read, insert, update and delete, and one more extra operation is 'Subscriptions'.
+That means, in Hyperlite total five types of operations are available for the client, so we can say that it works on RIDUS right!
+YES! …BUT No, you can't, because officially we don't include it as an operation even though it is an operation but it is not quick operation, it's a long-running operation that runs forever while client has not unsubscribed it or server is not responding or may crash (system, not server; because Hyperlite server will never crash). for more info check out Subscriptions in official documentation.

 | Operation | Description |